-1. A description of and cause of noncompliance; and
+1. A description of and cause of non-compliance; and

-2. The period of noncompliance, including dates and times; or, if not corrected, the anticipated time the noncompliance is expected to continue, and steps being taken to reduce, eliminate, and prevent recurrence of the noncompliance.
+2. The period of non-compliance, including dates and times; or, if not corrected, the anticipated time the noncompliance is expected to continue, and steps being taken to reduce, eliminate, and prevent recurrence of the noncompliance.
 The Licensee shall be responsible for any and all damages which may result and may be subject to enforcement action by the Department for penalties or for revocation of this certification.

 All notifications that are made in writing shall also be immediately provided to the SCO via email at SCO@dep.state.fl.us.